n-deleforge/binocle/README.md

 Instructions :
 ```
 git clone https://github.com/n-deleforge/binocle.git
-cd binocle
-binocle [keyword] [query]
 ```

 ## Usage

 Binocle *always* need two arguments to work.
-- `keyword` : keyword of the engine used - the list is available below.
+- `engine` : engine to use - the list is available below.
-- `query` : query sent to the engine
+- `query` : query to send

 There are also some optionnals arguments :
 - `-v` / `--version` : show Binocle version